binarynonsense/comic-book-tools/README.md

 ## License:

 ACBT's code is released under the BSD 2-Clause [license](./LICENSE).
+To check the licenses of the node modules and other libraries used in the project go to the [licenses](./licenses/) folder.